Curriculum Vitae

 Thesis: The diet and movement of the Kenyan leopard tortoise.

-Mentors: Dr. Robert Pringle, Dr. Andy Dobson, Dr. Simon Levin, Dr. Daniel Rubenstein
+Mentors: Dr. Robert Pringle, Dr. Andy Dobson, Dr. Bridgett VonHoldt, Dr. Daniel Rubenstein, Dr. Simon Levin

 Postdoctoral Associate, MESS Lab